liuandy1207/notes/topics/c/pointers.md

 This allows a function to directly write into the stack frame of the caller function (side effect). <br>
 Then, this allows a function to "return" more than one value to the caller function. <br>

 Many functions only return integers corresponding to exit codes.
-They achieve their main purposes through pass by reference.
+They achieve their main purposes through pass by reference. <br>
+Functions must **NEVER** return addresses within its own stack frame.